bnb-chain/greenfield-storage-provider/docs/modules/common/task.md

     // SetApprovedSpEndpoint sets the approved endpoint of SP.
     SetApprovedSpEndpoint(string)
     // GetApprovedSpApprovalAddress returns the approved approval address of SP.
 It is
-    // used to seal object on greenfield.
+    // used to seal object on mechain.
     GetApprovedSpApprovalAddress() string
     // SetApprovedSpApprovalAddress sets the approved approval address of SP.
     SetApprovedSpApprovalAddress(string)